davisson2003/asmjit/README.md

 The following concepts are used to describe and create functions in AsmJit:

-  * **TypeId** - TypeId is an 8-bit value that describes a platform independent type.
-It provides abstractions for most common types like `int8_t`, `uint32_t`, `uintptr_t`, `float`, `double`, and all possible vector types to match ISAs up to AVX512. **TypeId** was introduced originally to be used with **CodeCompiler**, but is now used by **FuncSignature** as well.
+  * `Type` - Type is an 8-bit value that describes a platform independent type as we know it from C/C++.
+It provides abstractions for most common types like `int8_t`, `uint32_t`, `uintptr_t`, `float`, `double`, and all possible vector types to match ISAs up to AVX512. `Type::Id` was introduced originally to be used with `CodeCompiler`, but is now used by `FuncSignature` as well.

-  * **CallConv** - Describes a calling convention - this class contains instructions to assign registers and stack addresses to function arguments and return value(s), but doesn't specify any function signature.
+  * `CallConv` - Describes a calling convention - this class contains instructions to assign registers and stack addresses to function arguments and return value(s), but doesn't specify any function signature.
 Calling conventions are architecture and OS dependent.

-  * **FuncSignature** - Describes a function signature, for example `int func(int, int)`. **FuncSignature** contains a function calling convention id, return value type, and function arguments.
+  * `FuncSignature` - Describes a function signature, for example `int func(int, int)`. **FuncSignature** contains a function calling convention id, return value type, and function arguments.
 The signature itself is platform independent and uses **TypeId** to describe types of function arguments and its return value(s).

-  * **FuncDetail** - Architecture and ABI dependent information that describes **CallConv** and expanded **FuncSignature**.
+  * `FuncDetail` - Architecture and ABI dependent information that describes **CallConv** and expanded **FuncSignature**.
 Each function argument and return value is represented as **FuncValue** that contains the original **TypeId** enriched by additional information that specifies if the value is passed/returned by register (and which register) or by stack.
 Each value also contains some other metadata that provide additional information required to handle it properly (for example if a vector value is passed indirectly by a pointer as required by WIN64 calling convention, etc...).

-  * **FuncFrame** - Contains information about the function frame that can be used by prolog/epilog inserter (PEI).
-Holds call stack size size and alignment, local stack size and alignment, and various attributes that describe how prolog and epilog should be constructed. **FuncFrame** doesn't know anything about function's arguments or return values, it hold only information necessary to create a valid and ABI conforming function prologs and epilogs.
+  * `FuncFrame` - Contains information about the function frame that can be used by prolog/epilog inserter (PEI).
+Holds call stack size size and alignment, local stack size and alignment, and various attributes that describe how prolog and epilog should be constructed. `FuncFrame` doesn't know anything about function's arguments or return values, it hold only information necessary to create a valid and ABI conforming function prologs and epilogs.

-  * **FuncArgsAssignment** - A helper class that can be used to reassign function arguments into user specified registers.
+  * `FuncArgsAssignment` - A helper class that can be used to reassign function arguments into user specified registers.
 It's architecture and ABI dependent mapping from function arguments described by CallConv and FuncDetail into registers specified by the user.

 It's a lot of concepts where each represents one step in the function frame calculation.
 In addition, the whole machinery can also be used to create function calls, instead of function prologs and epilogs.
 The next example shows how AsmJit can be used to create functions for both 32-bit and 64-bit targets and various calling conventions: